Finding A Language Learning Community Online

 Learning a language on your own is fantastic, but sometimes, it can feel a little lonely.
-I mean, the whole point of becoming bilingual is that you’re unlocking the ability to communicate with a massive new cohort.
+I mean, in addition to the cognitive boost it can give your brain, the whole point of becoming bilingual is that you’re unlocking the ability to communicate with a massive new cohort.
 Fortunately, you’re not actually alone.
 The internet is filled with other people learning a language — maybe even the same one as you!
 There’s no better way to improve your journey than by finding an online language learning community to join.
 Here are a few places you can look to for inspiration and companionship.
 It should be noted that for most of these, it will be useful to do your own research on hashtags and labels that line up with the specific language you’re learning.
 Keep reading to find the online language learning community that’s right for you.

 Yes, I know, Reddit has gotten a bad reputation lately.
 It can seem like their whole website is filled with nihilistic meme-makers with too much time on their hands.
 But if you check out r/languagelearning, you can find a huge online language learning community of people asking questions about language learning methods.
 And because the community is so large, there are also lots of smaller groups that discuss lesser-known languages, like Pennsylvania German, Cajun French and Cherokee.
 No matter your skill level or language, there’s bound to be a place on Reddit that you can explore.